phplucidframe/phplucidframe/README.md

 Documentation
 ------
 The complete PDF documentation is on the way, but the quick reference and coding samples are available in the release.

+To run and check the sample administration panel, import `sample_db.sql` and then configure your database in `\inc\config.php`.
+It is accessible through http://www.example.com/admin or http://localhost/LucidFrame/admin.
+The default sample user is username: `admin` and password: `password`.